-- The plant loves hot climates and has difficulty bearing its sweet, edible fruit in more temperate regions, such as Europe.
+- The Date Palm tree loves hot climates and has difficulty bearing its sweet, edible fruit in more temperate regions, such as Europe.

 - They tend to flower all year round in equatorial regions while elsewhere they bloom every four to six weeks.

 - Bougainvillea grow best in dry soil, positioned in direct, bright sunlight.
-Although they need frequent fertilization they require little water once established and won’t cope well from being over-watered.
+Although they need frequent fertilisation they require little water once established and won’t cope well from being overwatered.

-- They can be easily propagated via tip cuttings.
+- Bougainvillea can be easily propagated via tip cuttings.

 3. Flame Tree (Delonix Regia)

-- It loves a tropical climate and can also tolerate drought conditions, making it ideal for the UAE.
+- This flowering tree loves a tropical climate and can also tolerate drought conditions, making it ideal for the UAE.